 Basic Degree students are expected to complete all course work by the end of the term in which they are registered.
-Under exceptional circumstances, according to the policies of the student's home collegestudents may request an extension (SDF = "standing deferred") beyond the term.
-For Wycliffe students, the written permission of the instructor is required, as signified on the appropriate request form which is available on the college website or from the Registrar's office.
+Under exceptional circumstances, with the written permission of the instructor, students may request an extension (SDF = "standing deferred") beyond the term.
 An extension, when offered, will have a mutually agreed upon deadline that does not extend beyond the conclusion of the following term.
 An SDF must be requested no later than the last day of classes of the term in which the course is taken.
+The request form is available on the college website or from the Registrar's office.